Converse Logo

 Converse Logo 2011-2017

-This period is characterized by the emergence of a more progressive logo, meeting fashionable trends and practicality.
+This period is characterized by the emergence of a more progressive logo that meets fashionable trends and practical needs.
 It compactly combines the graphic and text parts: the five-pointed star is elegantly incorporated into the letter “O.” This combination appeared in additional versions and became recognizable worldwide.
 It turned a simple label into an iconic brand.
 The company name and artists were enlarged and placed on a white background.

 2017 – today